Monday, 11 May 2020

 Sunday 20th August 2017

-A walk to Botanique Metro station was followed by a ride to Thieffry after a change at Arts.
-From the station it was a steady ten minutes stroll along Rue de Pervyse which took me to the Stade Guy Thys.
+A walk to the Botanique Metro station was followed by a ride to Thieffry after a change at Arts.
+From the station, it was a steady ten-minute stroll along Rue de Pervyse, which took me to the Stade Guy Thys.

 The stadium was named after Belgium's most successful football manager and looked very neat and tidy.
 I got a glimpse of the far side with its grandstand through the fence, but I really wanted a better view than that.